Skip to content

 United Kingdom

-Approximately 300 Basij field commanders were killed in overnight Israeli strikes, according to reporting.
-This compounds the loss of four senior IRGC figures in a single week.
+Approximately 300 Basij field commanders were killed in overnight Israeli strikes, compounding the deaths of 4 senior IRGC figures in the same week.
+Field commanders run local intelligence networks built on personal relationships that cannot be inherited by replacements.

 Lebanon's death toll passes 1,000 with one in five citizens displaced, as UNICEF counts the daily cost to the country's youngest.